 What is particularly special about Røros is that it is still a functioning town thriving in the middle of a UNESCO World Heritage Site.
 The town has a population of roughly 3,720 that had continued copper mining until 1977 and now focus on such areas as tourism.

 Nærøyfjord and Geirangerfjord

 Nærøyfjord and Geirangerfjord were jointly named to the UNESCO World Heritage Site list in 2005 for representing archetypal fjord landscapes.
-They're also two of the longest and deepest fjords in the world, with towering cliffs measuring up to 1,400 meters from their banks and extending 500 meters below the water's surface in some places.
+They’re also two of the longest and deepest fjords in the world, with towering cliffs measuring up to 1,400 metres from their banks and extending 500 metres below the water’s surface in some places.